MTB (TV program): Masayang Tanghali Bayan (2003–2004)

-Prior to the start of the show, ABS-CBN drummed up month-long promotions for the show where they only revealed Willie Revillame, the JaBoom Twins and Cindy Kurleto as mainstays and had the audience guess the rest of his co-hosts thru a nationwide raffle promo.
+Before the start of the show, ABS-CBN drummed up month-long promotions for the show where they only revealed Willie Revillame, the JaBoom Twins, and Cindy Kurleto as mainstays and had the audience guess the rest of his co-hosts through a nationwide raffle promo.
 The title of the show was also kept under wraps as well.

-It was on the initial telecast on February 22, 2003, when Willie Revillame revealed the title "Masayang Tanghali Bayan" and his co-hosts thru an elaborate opening number.
-He was joined by Randy Santiago, John Estrada, Dennis Padilla, Ai-Ai delas Alas, Bayani Agbayani, Mickey Ferriols and Aubrey Miles.
+It was on the initial telecast on February 22, 2003, when Willie Revillame revealed the title "Masayang Tanghali Bayan" and his co-hosts through an elaborate opening number.
+He was joined by Randy Santiago, John Estrada, Dennis Padilla, Ai-Ai delas Alas, Bayani Agbayani, Mickey Ferriols, and Aubrey Miles.
 Resident comedians Tado and Bentong also came on board as well.
 The show was directed by ace TV director Johnny Manahan.
-The show had more game portions giving out big cash prizes thru "Super Jack en Poy" and "Urong Sulong" which gives out P2 million as the highest possible jackpot prize.
+The show had more game portions giving out big cash prizes through "Super Jack en Poy" and "Urong Sulong" which gives out P2 million as the highest possible jackpot prize.
 It was also touted as the biggest noontime show of ABS-CBN, with a simultaneous airing on the Kapamilya Network's UHF channel, Studio 23.

 Like its predecessor, the second version of "MTB" also courted controversy when John Estrada and Willie Revillame were suspended because of delivering their usual green jokes during the "Super Jack en Poy" jackpot round.
 The show's family also grew with the inclusion of former Kapuso comedians Long Mejia and Dagul.

+There is a celebrity edition of all show's game segments where several celebrities and/or prominent personalities are playing every Saturday.

-However, before 2003 was about to end, Willie Revillame resigned from the show after a public outcry when he delivered a derogatory joke on midget co-host Mahal during her birthday.
+However, before 2003 was about to end, Willie Revillame resigned from the show after a public outcry when he delivered a derogatory joke to midget co-host Mahal during her birthday.

-The show continued to air until February 2004 with comedian Vhong Navarro and actor-host Edu Manzano taking over Willie's place.
-However, "Masayang Tanghali Bayan" failed to sustain viewership and was given the axe on February 20, 2004.
+The show continued to air until February 2004 with Vhong Navarro and Edu Manzano taking over Revillame's place.
+However, "Masayang Tanghali Bayan" failed to sustain viewership and was given the axe on February 20, 2004, coinciding with the departures of hosts Randy Santiago and John Estrada from the noontime slot.